NVIDIA/NeMo-Aligner/docs/user-guide/steerlm.rst

 The prefix for the tokenizer would be different when extracted.
 Ensure that the correct tokenizer file is used when running the preceding command.

+To follow the HelpSteer2 and HelpSteer2-Preference line of works, you would need to use the Llama 3 70B and Llama 3.1 70B Instruct models respectively.

+You need to get access to them, download and then convert them in a similar manner.

+An additional requirement is that you need to have an HF_TOKEN with access to the relevant models and then either export HF_TOKEN=<your_hf_token> or HF_HOME=<your_hf_home> contain a file named token with your token.

-Step 2: Download and Preprocess data for Attribute Prediction Modelling
+Step 2: Download and Preprocess data for SteerLM Regression Reward Modelling
 #######################################################################

 First, download and convert both datasets into a common format.